linkspreed/log/README.md

 ## All changes that we will make from 21.06.2024 will appear here ...

+### 08.01.2025 (announcement Web4)
+- Imagine a world where your community grows with you 🌍💡.
+At #Web4, we're crafting new ways to make networks smarter, faster, and yours.
+What's the one thing you'd love your ideal platform to have?
+Let’s co-create the future! 🤝✨ #Innovation #CommunityTech

 ### 07.01.2025 (announcement Web4)
 - Imagine a world where *you* shape the future of decentralized networks 🌍✨.
 What would you build with #Web4?
 Share your ideas below 👇—your dream project might inspire our next move! 💡🚀 #Decentralization #FutureTech